-The valuation allowance for deferred tax assets as of March 31, 2014 and December 31, 2013 was \$26.9 million and \$25.2 million, respectively.
-The net change in the total valuation allowance for the three months ended March 31, 2014 and

-2013 was an increase of \$1.8 million and \$2.7 million, respectively.
-In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+The valuation allowance for deferred tax assets as of March 31, 2015 and December 31, 2014 was \$7.4 million and \$7.1 million, respectively.
+The net change in the total valuation allowance for the three months ended March 31, 2015 and 2014 was an increase of \$310,000 and a decrease of \$1.8 million, respectively.
+In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-We consider the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2014 and December 31, 2013, due to the uncertainty of future recoverability.
+Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2015 and December 31, 2014, due to the uncertainty of future recoverability.

-As of March 31, 2014 and December 31, 2013, we had federal net operating loss carryforwards of \$96.1 million and \$88.4 million and federal research credit carryforwards of \$4.3 million and \$4.3 million, respectively, that expire at various dates from 2019 through 2033.
+As of March 31, 2015, we had federal net operating loss carryforwards of \$2.3 million and federal research credit carryforwards of \$120,000.
+For the year ended December 31, 2014, we utilized \$89.1 million in net operating loss and federal research credit carryforwards in 2014.
 Sections 382 and 383 of the Internal Revenue Code limit a corporation's ability to utilize its net operating loss carryforwards and certain other tax attributes (including research credits) to offset any future taxable income or tax if the corporation experiences a cumulative ownership change of more than 50% over any rolling three year period.
 State net operating loss carryforwards (and certain other tax attributes) may be similarly limited.
 An ownership change can therefore result in significantly greater tax liabilities than a corporation would incur in the absence of such a change and any increased liabilities could adversely affect the corporation's business, results of operations, financial condition and cash flow.